Skip to contents

 raw

-Raw count data
+Raw count data - a dataframe with columns:

 • denom (positive_integer) - Total test counts associated with the specified time frame